Property prices on the rise – again!

 That said, all investors can have a different tolerance for investment volatility – irrespective of age.
 If in doubt, consult a financial planner to help decide the asset allocation that might suit you best.

-Subject to your own assessed level of acceptable risk and considering your financial objectives, outlined below are three ETFs from the BetaShares suite of funds that illustrate the types of exposures you can obtain.2
+Subject to your own assessed level of acceptable risk and considering your financial objectives, outlined below are three example ETFs from the BetaShares suite of funds that illustrate the types of exposures you can obtain.2

 For starters, history suggests that equities tend to produce the strongest returns over time, albeit with more volatility, compared to other types of investment such as cash or bonds.
 For investors seeking long-term capital growth, therefore, it’s hard to go past a high allocation to shares.